mindspore-ai/docs/docs/programming_guide/source_en/train.md

 ## Customizing a Training Cycle

-If you do not want to use the `Model` interface provided by MindSpore, you can use the `train` interface to control the number of iterations and the number of steps for each epoch.
+If you do not want to use the `Model` interface provided by MindSpore, you can also refer to the following examples to freely control the number of iterations, traverse the data set, and so on.

 The following is a code example: